Frequently asked questions

 When you exit your investment you will realise any capital profit or loss of that investment (see Key Risks)

 Each investment will have a defined investment term length which will be clearly conveyed to the investor at the time the property investment is first funded on the platform.
 This date will generally be governed by the specific manager that will be managing that property.

 WHAT ARE THE TAX IMPLICATIONS OF INVESTING VIA BRICKOWNER?

-Your investment in property is made via the purchase of shares in a UK limited company.
-The relevant company (Special Purpose Vehicle or “SPV”) has been established specifically to acquire an interest in property investment.
+Your investment in property is made via the purchase of shares in Brickowner Investment Limited, a UK limited company.
+The relevant shares are issued specifically to fund the acquisition of an interest in property investment.

 Personal tax (payable by investors)